Black hole entropy in loop quantum gravity picture

 Differential forms and their applications

 Except for ¡°Electromagnetic duality,¡± these articles are based on what I learned in honors multivariable calculus and linear algebra class.
 I became convinced that there is a simple theory of everything when I learned how to write Maxwell¡¯s equations using differential forms, because the equations look very simple when expressed in this way.
-The article on de Rham cohomology relates topology with calculus.
+The articles on de Rham cohomology relate topology with calculus.

 Black-body radiation plays an important role in Hawking¡¯s black hole thermodynamics, which in turn plays an important role in loop quantum gravity.
 This is the reason why I have written-up the first five articles.
 They assume the prior knowledge on entropy as explained in ¡°Entropy¡± and basic calculus.
 Boltzmann factor as listed in ¡°Thermodynamics¡± would be also helpful but not essential. ¡°Density of states,¡± which is necessary to understand black body radiation, assumes the knowledge of ¡°Infinite potential well¡± listed in ¡°Historical introduction to quantum mechanics.¡± The result of the last article whose prerequisite is the section ¡°Applications of Calculus, the second part¡± was crucial to my research on Hawking radiation which we will review in our later article ¡°Quantum corrections to Hawking radiation spectrum.¡± Currently ¡°Bose-Einstein condensate¡± finds no direct application in particle physics or quantum gravity, but as it is important its own, I included it here.

 Loop quantum gravity approach to black hole